 |FAFSA application becomes available online||October 1|

 |Fall Admit FAFSA Priority submission date||March 1|

-The FSA ID has replaced the FAFSA PIN as the way to confirm identity when accessing financial aid information through certain ED websites.
-From now on, when logging in to these websites, you will be required to enter only their FSA ID username and password.
+The FSA ID is the way to confirm identity when accessing financial aid information through certain ED websites.
+From now on, when logging in to these websites, you will be required to enter your FSA ID username and password.
 Your FSA ID will be used when filing the FAFSA, accessing financial aid information, and electronically signing federal student aid documents.
 The FSA ID can be applied for at any time.
 If you do not have one by the time you fill out a FAFSA, you will automatically be prompted to apply for one.
-If you already have a PIN, you can link your information to your new FSA ID by entering your PIN while registering for the FSA ID.
-This will save time when registering for the new FSA ID, but a PIN is not required to create an FSA ID.
+If still have a PIN, you can link your information to your new FSA ID by entering your PIN while registering for the FSA ID.
+This can also save time when registering for your new FSA ID.

 Applying for the new FSA ID consists of three main steps:

 - Provide your e-mail address, a unique username, and password, and verify that you are at least 13 years old.